California State Military Museum

 To honor Californians who have laid down their lives in the Global War on Terrorism, the California State Military Museum built a "Global War on Terrorism Wall of Honor".
 Constructed of black granite, this memorial is located in the entrance of the museum.
-The names of the service members who have died September 11, 2001, in the attack on the Pentagon, as well as casualties of the Afghanistan and Iraq Campaigns are listed chronologically.
+The names of the service members who died on September 11, 2001, in the attack on the Pentagon, as well as casualties of the Afghanistan and Iraq Campaigns are listed chronologically.
 The memorial includes their rank, branch of service, and age.
-Currently, the annual wreath laying ceremony has ended, due to the Museum's closure.
+Currently, the annual wreath-laying ceremony has ended, due to the museum's closure.

 The Major General Walter P. Story Memorial Library is one of the finest collections of military history writings in the western United States.
-With over 10,000 volumes and growing rapidly, the library is one of the State's hidden educational and historical treasures.
-Topics range from general military history to very specific and one of a kind documents, such as original unit rosters of early California Militia units.
+With over 10,000 volumes and growing rapidly, the library is one of the state's hidden educational and historical treasures.
+Topics range from general military history to very specific and one-of-a-kind documents, such as original unit rosters of early California Militia units.

-As of March 2014, the California State Military Museum was closed amid disputes between the non-profit foundation operating it and the California Military Department which oversees its operation.
+As of March 2014, the California State Military Museum was closed amid disputes between the non-profit foundation operating it and the California Military Department, which oversees its operation.
 This conflict, in addition to state of California budget constraints, forced indefinite closure of the museum.